BTW-Community/BTW-Public/README.md

 - Sockthing: German
 - slzei: Turkish

+Code and/or assets have also been used from the following sources:
+- MCPatcher by Kahr: Public Domain

 ## 🐺 What is Better Than Wolves?

 Better Than Wolves is a "total conversion".
 This differs from most mods that you are probably used to in that it changes many of the rules of play to provide a richer experience, rather than just adding in new stuff.
 What makes it special however, is that it always attempts to do so in a way that retains the original spirit of the game, perhaps even more so than the newer official releases.